dauxio/daux.io/README.md

 ## Running Remotely

-Copy the files from the repo to a web server that can run PHP 5.4 or greater.
+Copy the files from the repo to a web server that can run PHP 7.2.0 or newer.

 ## Running Locally